ElinGrahn/Elins-Bar/README.md

 #### Landing page

-User will start on landing page
+User will start on landing page.

  ![Landing page](screenshots/screenshot_landing.page.png)

-User will click on drinks in navigation and land on the drinks page
+User will click on drinks in navigation and land on the drinks page.

 ![Navigation on a laptop](screenshots/screenshot_nav.laptop.png)

 #### Drinks page

-User will hover over the flip-cards to see the recepie on the backside
+User will hover over the flip-cards to see the recepie on the backside.

 ![flip-cards front](screenshots/screenshot_drinks.png)